 causes of VUR

-In most cases, pee flows from the kidneys to the bladder, but defects in one or both ureters can allow it to flow the other way and cause a blockage in the ureters or in the bladder.
+In most cases, urine flows from the kidneys to the bladder, but defects in one or both ureters can allow it to flow the other way and cause a blockage in the ureters or in the bladder.

 When a defect causes the condition, it's called primary VUR.
 This is the most common type of VUR affecting kids.
 If a child is born with primary VUR, it means that a ureter didn't grow long enough while the baby was in the womb.
 This can affect the valve where the ureter enters the bladder.
-If the valve doesn't shut properly, pee can flow back up the ureters and reach the kidney.
+If the valve doesn't shut properly, urine can flow back up the ureters and reach the kidney.
 Primary VUR is believed to be a genetic condition.

-A secondary VUR is when a block in the urinary tract prevents the flow of pee and causes it to go back into the kidneys.
+A secondary VUR is when a block in the urinary tract prevents the flow of urine and causes it to go back into the kidneys.
 Kids with this type of VUR often have reflux in both ureters.
 Secondary VUR can be caused by nerve damage, infection or pressure on the ureter from another organ, such as an enlarged prostate.

 Most of the time, VUR has no obvious signs or symptoms.
 It's often first noticed when a child has a urinary tract infection (UTI) with a fever.